ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 Job is to have a discretionary model of how graph evolves/plays out in future time, close to the true outcomes.
 History tells us how the graph/situation played out previously.

-The [⛓️‍💥 Commodity Value Chain]({{ site.url }}/notes/commods/commodity-value-chain) is an example of a graph via humanistic framework.

 So, the first step in any similar situation is to build the graph.
 Ask __'who'__.
 Who the players in a scenario are, what __their perspectives__.
 And this is where history comes in, we can examine how the graph has played out previously.

-And there's an interesting extension of this that can maybe connect to _deterministic_ thinking, that is, to put yourself in the perspective of a physical object, say an electron or cell, and see what happens.
-But I'll have to explore this.
+Any piece of information involving people doing something can be modelled by this kind of thinking.

 <blockquote>